New Market Insights: Australian Flexible Office Space Report - Q3 2023

 When it comes to office space, there are many different factors that influence the price you pay.
-These factors range from the location of the office, quality and standard of fit out of the building and the amount of space needed for you and your team.
-As you’d expect you’ll generally pay more in a sought after area in a premium address with top quality fitout.
+These factors range from the location of the office, quality, and standard of fit out of the building and the amount of space needed for you and your team.
+As you’d expect you’ll generally pay more in a sought-after area in a premium address with a top-quality fit-out.

 If you’re looking for flexible office space for 100 people or less, there are thousands of turnkey private offices right across Australia in every major city and many small towns across all states.

 A key starting point for many businesses is budget and we’ve compared all the locations around Australia, looking at the median office rate per month per person to bring together the most thorough comparison possible.
-Need office space in Sydney CBD? and you can expect to pay more than you would in North Sydney, Melbourne or a small town in WA, for instance.
+Need office space in Sydney CBD?
+If so, you can expect to pay more than you would in North Sydney, Melbourne, or a small town in WA, for instance.

-We’ve drilled down into the detail of the office spaces available and bring you the most comprehensive and up to date analysis of Flexible Office space anywhere.
-We’ve analysed over 190,000 sqm of office space from over 3,800 offices for rent in Australia and on Rubberdesk with real-time availability and pricing.
+We’ve drilled down into the detail of the office spaces available and bring you the most comprehensive and up-to-date analysis of Flexible Office space anywhere.
+We’ve analyzed over 175,000 sqm of office space from over 3,500 offices for rent in Australia and on Rubberdesk with real-time availability and pricing.